DeniseAtzori/implicit_medieval/README.md

 **Tried and tested approaches:**

-- Comparison of two training strategies for DeBertA-v3-base: full fine-tuning and LoRA, using hyperparameter grid search
+- Comparison of two training strategies for DeBERTa-v3-base/large: full fine-tuning and LoRA, using hyperparameter grid search

+### Constrained Run 2
+In addition to the tweet text, use the raw labels provided by three independent annotators.
+The goal is to investigate whether modelling annotator disagreement improves performance, especially on borderline cases.
+The output label is the same three-class prediction.

+**Tried and tested approaches:**

+- Full fine-tuning and LoRA for DeBERTa-v3-large with KL Divergence Loss (with ablation on alpha)